niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Masi's Personal Page.md

 An example of implementing the menu options using composite design pattern can be found [here](https://github.com/Masea/Head-First-Design-Patterns/tree/master/src/headfirst/designpatterns/composite).
 2. Suggested few new game names.
 We have to finalize appropriate name.
 3. Suggested some new features to be added into the game.
 Updated them in the GameAnalysis page.
-4. Prepared the user stories based on the agreed-upon features (UserStories.asta file is added in Documentation).
+4. Prepared the user stories based on the agreed-upon features (UserStories.md file is added in Documentation).
 This will be modified when new features or modules are proposed and approved by the team.